berceanu/prepic/docs/usage.rst

     print(sim_flame)

-You can download all the code from this document as a Python script :jupyter-download:script:`prepic` \
+You can download all the code from this document as a Python script :jupyter-download:script:`prepic_usage` \
-or as a Jupyter notebook :jupyter-download:notebook:`prepic`.
+or as a Jupyter notebook :jupyter-download:notebook:`prepic_usage`.

 ..
 [CABC] Curcio, A., et al. Physical Review Accelerators and Beams 20.1 (2017): 012801.